hhhrrrttt222111/Dorkify/README.md

 ## Google Dorking

 Google dorking is a hacker technique that uses Google Search to find security holes in the configuration and computer code that websites use.
-Google Doring involves using advanced operators in the Google search engine to locate specific strings of text within search results such as finding specific versions of vulnerable Web applications.
+Google Dorking involves using advanced operators in the Google search engine to locate specific strings of text within search results such as finding specific versions of vulnerable Web applications.
 Users can utilize commands to get other specific search results.

 <br>